Institution

 Temasek Life Sciences Laboratory (TLL)

-In 2002, TLL, an Institution of a Public Character, was established as a research institute to harness the power of life sciences to improve lives.
+TLL, an Institution of a Public Character, was established as a research institute to harness the power of life sciences to improve lives.
 With close to 200 researchers, TLL undertakes biomolecular science research and applications to benefit people in Asia and beyond.

 -